-The world of Bitcoin has been changing quickly.
-For those who might not know, this is a digital currency, which makes it very different from traditional currency options such as the dollar.
 Bitcoin operates using a decentralized, distributed network.
 This means that there is no central arbiter who controls when or how the money is used.
-In this manner, there is no way to simply print more Bitcoins out of thin air.
+In this manner, there is no way to print more Bitcoins out of thin air.
 Instead, Bitcoin is mined and released to the rest of the network.
-In this manner, there is a set number of Bitcoins that will ever be released.
+In this manner, there is a set number of bitcoins that will ever be released.
 As a result, Bitcoin is not subject to the same forces of inflation and deflation that govern other types of money.
-This is one of the many reasons why Bitcoin, despite having a lot of volatility in its daily trading, has been on a generally upward trajectory since its inception more than 10 years ago.
+This is one of the many reasons why Bitcoin, despite having a lot of volatility in its daily trading, had been on a generally upward trajectory since its inception more than ten years ago.

-While Bitcoin is also very different from other types of currency, it also faces a number of similar issues.
-One of the biggest issues that people who use Bitcoin face has to do with where and how they can store their money safely.
+While Bitcoin is also very different from other types of currency, it also faces several similar issues.
+One of the most significant issues that people who use Bitcoin face has to do with where and how they can store their money safely.
 With traditional currency systems, there might be a way for recourse if something goes wrong.
 With Bitcoin, this is not the case.
 In this manner, if someone loses their Bitcoin assets, there is no way to roll them back.
-Instead, many of these issues focus on prevention.
-Preventing the loss of Bitcoin is one of the major goals of everyone who uses Bitcoin.
+Preventing the loss of Bitcoin is one of the significant goals of everyone who uses Bitcoin.
 The way this is handled is cold storage.

 Now, when it comes to Bitcoin, cold storage is an important subject that also has a very steep learning curve.
-Therefore, it is important for people to learn as much about this concept as quickly as they can.
-The sooner people learn about this concept, the better they will be able to protect their assets.
-That is where this article picks up.
+Therefore, people need to learn as much about this concept as quickly as they can.
+The sooner people know about this concept, the better they will be able to protect their assets.

 When Bitcoin Users Should Use Cold Storage